harrywang/harrywang.github.io/calligraphy.md

 <img src="https://user-images.githubusercontent.com/595772/81478786-830a7a00-91ed-11ea-9014-57a10be30aa7.png" style="display: block; margin-left: auto; margin-right: auto; width: 80%;">

+## Paper

+"**A Framework and Dataset for Abstract Art Generation via CalligraphyGAN**", Jinggang Zhuo, Ling Fan, and Harry Jiannan Wang, NeurIPS Workshop on Machine Learning for Creativity and Design, 2020.

+Check out the workshop program [here](https://neurips2020creativity.github.io/)

 ## Dataset

 We collected 138,499 images of Chinese calligraphy characters written by 19 calligraphers from the Internet, which cover 7328 different characters in total.
 You can access the dataset [here](https://github.com/zhuojg/chinese-calligraphy-dataset).